frozenbanana97/capuchin_geoanalysis/README.md

 * [Download Python](https://www.python.org/downloads/) and run the installer.
 * Download this repository as a zip, see [here](#not-to-git) for additional help.
 * Unzip the repository, with the new folder open hold shift and right click.
-Choose either `OpenCommand Prompt window here` **OR** `Open PowerShell window here` to open the terminal in the project directory.
+Choose either `Open Command Prompt window here` **OR** `Open PowerShell window here` to open the terminal in the project directory.
 * In the terminal and run the following commands in this order:

 ```